Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 For example, true Italian pizzaiolos use pretty low hydration, ranging from 55% to 59%.

-However, that is because they are using wood-fired ovens that can reach temperatures up to 950°F.
+However, that is because they use wood-fired ovens that reach temperatures up to 950°F.

-Such heat evaporates the water very quickly, and the dough firms up fast, creating a beautiful, crisp yet foldable crust.
+Such heat evaporates the water quickly, and the dough firms up quickly, creating a beautiful, crisp yet foldable crust.

-On the other hand, if you were to have hydration of 75% or more and you will bake the pizza in your home oven at 500°F, it will take from 20 to 30 minutes to cook.
+On the other hand, if you have hydration of 75% or more and bake the pizza in your home oven at 500°F, it will take from 20 to 30 minutes to cook.

-Since the water content is so high, it will take a lot longer to evaporate.
+Since the water content is so high, evaporating will take much longer.
 The longer baking time will cause your crust to be soggy and chewy.

 The water inside the dough is what creates the hole structure in your pizza crust.